the-au-forml-lab/plgroup/readme.md

     && touch $DOCS"papers.md"
     ````

-    Next, edit `docs/index.md` front-matter to describe the current or upcoming semester.
+    Lastly, edit `docs/index.md` front-matter to describe the current or upcoming semester.

-4. Turn on paper selection workflow (in settings) set `PAPER_CHOOSE_ON` value to `1`
+4. Turn on paper selection workflow in settings: set `PAPER_CHOOSE_ON` value to `1`

 ## Notes for forking